-1. Will not confer on the applicant a special privilege that would be denied to other applicants.
+1. Granting the Variance will not confer on the Applicant a special privilege that would be denied to other applicants.

-Impacts to specimen trees are a result of the Master Plan and zoning recommendations for the site, especially the requirement to provide master-planned Private Road B-4, as well as for infrastructure needed to support the development.
-Staff has determined that the impacts to the trees subject to the variance requirement cannot be avoided.
-Therefore, the granting of this variance is not a special privilege that would be denied to other applicants.
+Impacts to specimen trees are a result of the GSSC Master Plan and zoning recommendations for the Site, especially the requirement to provide master-planned Private Road B-4, as well as for infrastructure needed to support the development.
+The Planning Board has determined that the impacts to the trees subject to the variance requirement cannot be avoided.
+Therefore, the granting of this variance is not a special privilege that would be denied other applicants.

-2. Is not based on conditions or circumstances which are the result of the actions by the applicant.
+2. The need for the Variance is not based on conditions or circumstances which are the result of the actions by the Applicant.

-The requested variance is not based on conditions or circumstances which are the result of actions by the applicant, but on required plan elements.
+The requested variance is not based on conditions or circumstances which are the result of actions by the Applicant, but on required plan elements.

-3. Is not based on a condition relating to land or building use, either permitted or non-conforming, on a neighboring property.
+3. The need for the Variance is not based on a condition related to land or building use, either permitted or non-conforming, on a neighboring property.